 There is also a card called Vienna Pass, made by a private company for different cities.
 They propose also the fast track inside museums.
 I wrote this because I highly recommend you purchase the card.
 You will save money and time during your stay.
 Also if I go there to work, I buy the card for one day.
 Because I have the chance to see something for cheaper prices and move easily.

-I also suggest you walk, because in downtown it is full of beauties.
+I also suggest you walk, because downtown is full of beauties.
 The buildings and the parks deserve to be seen.
 There are also very nice churches.
 The architecture shows the prestige of Habsburg.
-The shopping street, the main square, the park, and a lot of museums are located in downtown.
+The shopping street, the main square, the park, and a lot of museums are located downtown.
 Everything is within walking distance, that’s why my advice is to visit the main part of the city on foot.
 Among the things to do in Vienna, I suggest a long walk around the center.

 It is also easy to find some small events on the streets, many of them are reminding classical music.
 Vienna is a temple for that.
 And it has also a lovely museum, called Haus der Musik Museum, where you can interact with Mozart, Haydn, and Beethoven.
 It is not only made to explore the world of classical music, but also to learn how to listen to it.